The best email hosting services

 If that's too basic, the Standard plan gets you IMAP and POP support, 30MB attachments and 30GB of storage, 5GB file storage space, and support for working with multiple domains.
 That's more capable than some of the premium competition, and includes the same productivity tools as the free suite, yet still only costs $3 (£2.30) per user per month, billed annually.

 Zoho's Professional plan gets you 100GB of storage (per user), 40MB attachments, support for Active Directory groups, and more.
 It's yours for $6 (£4.70) per user per month (billed annually), not bad at all for the storage space and features you're getting.
+Also, Lite plan is available with less features, but it's only $1 per user per month, billed annually.

 Easy to set up with some pretty neat extra features